-- All partners and staff are required to complete an annual independence declaration. - · All new partners and staff are required to complete an independence confirmation and complete annual ethical training. - Rotation policies covering audit engagement partners and other key members of the audit team. - Use by managers and partners of our client and engagement acceptance system, which requires all non-audit services to be approved in advance by the audit engagement partner.
+- · All partners and staff are required to complete an annual independence declaration. - · All new partners and staff are required to complete an independence confirmation and complete annual ethical training. - · Rotation policies covering audit engagement partners and other key members of the audit team. - Use by managers and partners of our client and engagement acceptance system, which requires all non-audit services to be approved in advance by the audit engagement partner.

-We confirm, as at the date of this report, that the engagement team and others in the firm as appropriate, Forvis Mazars LLP [and, when applicable, Forvis Mazars' member firms] are independent and comply with relevant ethical requirements.
-However, if at any time you have concerns or questions about our integrity, objectivity or independence, please discuss these with Council in the first instance.

-Prior to the provision of any non-audit services, Mark Surridge will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our independence as auditor.
+We confirm, as at the date of this report, that the engagement team and others in the firm as appropriate, Forvis Mazars LLP are independent and comply with relevant ethical requirements.
+However, if at any time you have concerns or questions about our integrity, objectivity or independence, please discuss these with me in the first instance.
+Prior to the provision of any non-audit services, I will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our independence as auditor.

-Principal threats to our independence and and the associated safeguards we have identified and/ or put in place are set out in Terms of Appointment issued by PSAA available from the PSAA website: Terms of Appointment from 2018/19 - PSAA.
+Principal threats to our independence and and the associated safeguards we have identified and/ or put in place are set out in Terms of Appointment issued by PSAA available from the PSAA website: Terms of Appointment from 1 July 2021 - PSAA.
 Any emerging independence threats and associated identified safeguards will be communicated in our Audit Completion Report.